President Joe Biden crosses himself after mentioning Rep. Lauren Boebert in Colorado, follows with political attack

 "Tell that to the 850 Coloradans that are getting new jobs in Pueblo and CS Wind thanks to this law," he said.
 "Tell that to the local economy that's going to benefit from these investments."

 Boebert was active on social media on Wednesday with a series of political jabs directed at Biden and Frisch.
-On X she wrote that Biden came to Colorado after taking a break from "his lavish vacations" -- a reference to his visit to Nantucket for Thanksgiving last week.
+On X, formerly known as Twitter, she wrote that Biden came to Colorado after taking a break from "his lavish vacations" -- a reference to his visit to Nantucket for Thanksgiving last week.
 She tweeted that Biden should be coming to Colorado to "apologize for his all out war on on fossil fuels and his Green New Deal agenda which have cost the great people of Colorado's 3rd District dearly."

 for more features.